 Show up a little early to order at the bar, have a seat, listen, laugh, discuss, then grab another drink for the Q&A!

+No!
 While we do certainly have themes that center on vulvas and feminine things, this group is open to everyone.
 We subscribe to the idea (so beautifully put by Allison Moon of "Girl Sex 101") that not all girls have vulvas and not all vulvas have girls.
 Wherever you fall in the spectrums of anatomy and gender, there's something for you here if you're game to explore with us.
 It's certainly a work in progress with learning how to talk in more inclusive and less heteronormative ways, but Wow! is it an exciting challenge!

 Here's how it works:

-- During Q&A time, it is really important that we avoid cross talk.
+8:15-9:00 Anonymous Q&A. The host will read the questions and the panelists answer.
+It is really important that we avoid cross talk.
 No one is coming to this event to be fixed by the rest of the group.
 So, if someone does happen so throw themselves out there in a vulnerable way, please allow the panelists to field the questions.
 Though I am sure that there are amazing comments that are bubbling under the surface in so many of our audience members, the truth is that there is only rapport developed with the panelists and they are the ones to whom the questions are addressed.